mdmtk/docs/edge/source/guide/csp/componentmgr.md

 ### Overview

-The ComponentMgr Feature Type is used to configure the usage and state specific subsystems on the device, such as Ethernet.
-This means that subsystems can be Enabled and Disabled and also turned On or Off.
+The ComponentMgr Feature Type allows you to configure the state and usage of specific subsystems on the device, such as Ethernet.
+State allows you to control whether the subsystem is On (active) or Off (inactive).
+Usage allows you to control (enable or disable) whether the state of a subsystem can be changed (turned On or Off) by the device user using the System Settings Menu or programmatically using the ComponentMgr Feature Type.
+If you try to use the ComponentMgr Feature Type to control the state of a subsystem for which usage is currently disabled, then an error will be returned in the Result XML document.

->**Note:** If the ComponentMgr Feature Type is being used to configure a component that is not available on the device, an error will be returned in the Result XML document.
+>**Note:** Not every device will support every subsystem.
+For example, some devices have no support for Ethernet.
+If you try to use the ComponentMgr Feature Type to control the state or usage of a subsystem that is not supported on a given device, then an error will be returned in the Result XML document.

 ### Main Functionality